Lucifer (2019 Indian film)

-Lucifer is a 2019 Indian Malayalam-language political action thriller film directed by Prithviraj Sukumaran and written by Murali Gopy.
-Produced by Antony Perumbavoor through the production house Aashirvad Cinemas, the film marks Prithviraj's directorial debut and features Mohanlal in titular role, alongside an ensemble supporting cast including Vivek Oberoi, Manju Warrier, Tovino Thomas, Indrajith Sukumaran, Prithviraj Sukumaran, Nyla Usha, Sai kumar, Baiju Santhosh, Kalabhavan Shajohn, Suresh Chandra Menon and Saniya Iyappan.
-Deepak Dev composed the film's music, and the cinematography was handled by Sujith Vaassudev.
+Lucifer is a 2019 Indian Malayalam-language political action thriller film directed by Prithviraj Sukumaran, in his directorial debut, and written by Murali Gopy.
+It is the first installment in the Lucifer Universe.
+It is produced by Antony Perumbavoor through Aashirvad Cinemas.
+It stars Mohanlal along with an ensemble cast consisting of Vivek Oberoi, Manju Warrier, Tovino Thomas, Indrajith Sukumaran, Saniya Iyappan, Saikumar, Baiju Santhosh, Kalabhavan Shajohn, Sachin Khedekar, and Fazil.

-Development of the film began in 2016 when Murali pitched a story to Prithviraj at the sets of Tiyaan in Ramoji Film City, it was when he decided to make Lucifer his directorial debut.
-Title of the film was taken from an unrealised project of director Rajesh Pillai which was also written by Murali with another story.
-Pre-production of Lucifer began in 2017 and Murali completed the final draft of the screenplay in February 2018.
-Principal photography began in mid-July that year and lasted till January 2019, with filming carried out in Thiruvananthapuram, Idukki, Ernakulam, and Kollam districts, and Mumbai, Bangalore, Lakshadweep, and Russia.
+Development for the film began in 2016 when Gopy pitched the story to Prithviraj on the sets of Tiyaan.
+The title of the film was taken from a shelved project directed by Rajesh Pillai, which was also written by Gopy but with a different story.
+Pre-production began in 2017 with Gopy completing the final draft of the screenplay in February 2018.
+Principal photography began in July that year and was completed in January 2019, with filming taking place across Kerala in Thiruvananthapuram, Idukki, Ernakulam, and Kollam, along with schedules in Mumbai, Bangalore, Lakshadweep, and Russia.
+The film's music was composed by Deepak Dev, with the cinematography and editing handled by Sujith Vaassudev and Samjith Mohammed respectively.